 Halal Food Festival — Toronto, Canada

-Now in its fifth year, Toronto’s Halal Food Festival brings the city’s multicultural identity to the forefront with a weekend of food that’s halal—or cooked to standards suiting Islamic tradition.
+Approaching a decade in operations, Toronto’s Halal Food Festival brings the city’s multicultural identity to the forefront with a weekend of food that’s halal — or cooked to standards suiting Islamic tradition.
 Much like the kosher requirement of the Jewish faith, any food can be halal if prepared accordingly.
 Fittingly, there’s everything from burgers to cronuts on array as people of all faiths and walks of life attend.
 In this instance, a boutique food festival that’s uniquely fitted to the multicultural identity of its city is a vehicle for cultural engagement and a sign of a vibrant city.

 Fellsmere Frog Leg Festival — Fellsmere, FL